Tony Beasley

 Biographical information[edit]

-On August 15, 2022, he was named interim manager of the Rangers, replacing Chris Woodward who was fired that same day.
-The team went 17-31 over the last six weeks to finish in fourth place in the AL East.
-In 2023, he returned to the coaching staff as third base coach.
+Beasley remained the Rangers third base coach through 2025 and two managerial changes.
+Chris Woodward replaced Banister as skipper in 2019.
+When Woodward was fired on August 15, 2022, Beasley was named interim manager for the remainder of the season.
+The team went 17-31 over the last six weeks to finish in fourth place in the AL West.
+In 2023, Beasley returned to the coaching staff as third base coach under new manager Bruce Bochy, who led the Rangers to their first World Series championship.

 His uncle is Lew Beasley.